In This Section

 Academic programs

-Both a major (B.A. or B.S. degree) and minor in Medical Humanities are offered as a collaboration between the College of Arts and Humanities and the College of Sciences.
+Both a major (B.A. or B.S. degree) and minor in Medical Humanities are offered by the College of Arts & Sciences.
 The requirements for each of these degrees can be found below.

 Major in Medical Humanities